 - Option to Graduate in Eight Part-Time Semesters

-- Students who enter part-time must attempt eight part-time regular semesters (8 to 11 credits) for graduation.
+- Students who enter part-time must attempt and pay for eight (8) part-time regular semesters (8 to 11 credits) for graduation.

 The Minimum Cumulative GPA for all students is 2.00.